Noroff-FEU-Assignments/project-exam-2-Thomaspersbraaten/README.md

 A list of 15 profiles are displayed on the page.
 The paginations at the top and bottom allows the user to access the 15 next profiles with the "offset" function in the API.
-The avatar,name, posts, followers and following is showed.
+The avatar, name and the number of posts, followers and following is showed.
 Clicking the avatar or name sends the user to the profile details.

 ## Profile detail